GlobalBatchMgr Class

 Default Value: 0

-This field is used to tell the class which type of authorization to perform when connecting to the proxy.
+The type of authorization to perform when connecting to the proxy.
 This is used only when the User and Password fields are set.

 AuthScheme should be set to authNone (3) when no authentication is expected.